 3. Maintain Love and Respect

-It’s impossible to care for elderly parents without it having an emotional impact.
+It’s impossible caring for elderly parents without it having an emotional impact.
 Stressful moments will happen and it’s easy for tempers to become frayed.

 That said, the unique bond between parent and child gives you the opportunity to provide them with the very best of care.
 Even if you are being hired by your parent as their caregiver, they will not see you as an employee.
 Maintaining love and respect for each other will help to preserve the parent-child relationship.